What is the purpose of this document?

 NNL will retain your personal information in relation to any particular vacancy (including data processed using NNL’s online Applicant Tracking System) in accordance with NNL’s Data Retention Instruction, a copy of which is available on NNL’s Management System or can be provided on request.

 If you have expressed a general interest in working with NNL, and agreed that your personal data should be retained for the purpose of future vacancies, you are entitled to withdraw your agreement to NNL retaining your personal data by writing to NNL’s Data Protection Officer (see below for contact details).
 Otherwise, it will be retained in accordance with NNL’s Data Retention Instruction, a copy of which can be provided on request.

-Following the applicable retention period, NNL will securely destroy your personal information.
+Following the applicable retention period, NNL will anonymise or securely delete or destroy your personal information.

 At all times, NNL reserves the right to anonymise or securely delete or destroy any candidate profiles from our Applicant Tracking System that have not been active for a period of 6 months or more.

 If you are appointed to a role with NNL, the personal information you have provided during the recruitment process will also be incorporated into your personnel record.
 Your personal data would then be used by NNL in accordance with NNL’s Data Protection Policy and other relevant procedures.
 You will also be referred to IMS-GN-024 - NNL Privacy Notice for Employee, Workers and Contractors explaining how your data will be used during and after your working relationship with NNL.